Long-Term Disability Insurance

-Long-term disability insurance policies are typically taken out by high-income professionals who have chosen to protect themselves and their families by purchasing a private disability policy.
+Long-term disability insurance coverage can be complicated and confusing.
+Long-term disability insurance policies are typically taken out by high-income professionals who have chosen to protect themselves and their family by purchasing a private disability policy.
 The policies are designed to cover lost wages in the event the insured is disabled by an accident or sickness.
 The private long-term disability insurance policy protects the insured if he or she is unable to work in their own-occupation for an extended period of time, or even perhaps forever.

 Private long-term disability insurance policies are common in middle and upper-level management positions and owner-operated professions including doctors, surgeons, nurses, EMT workers, lawyers, dentists, dental hygienists, occupational therapists, and physical therapists.
-Learn more about the types of professionals that seek out private long-term disability insurance coverage in our blog.
 Learn more about long-term disability insurance claims from our essential guide.

 When do I file a disability insurance claim?